Enroll in Multi-factor Authentication

 Other U2F compatible security keys are allowed for multi-factor authentication at RIT.
 However, due to browser compatibility limitations and the variety of 3rd party vendors that offer them, ITS does not provide assistance with these security keys.
 For general information on how to set one up, you can visit Duo's guide to U2F security keys.

-Please contact the ITS Service Desk if you have questions about which of these options will best meet your needs!
+Please contact the RIT Service Center if you have questions about which of these options will best meet your needs!